Skip to main content

 void serialize_order(SST::Core::Serialization::serializer& ser) override;

-) operator works only for non-pointer data and adds both the data to the checkpoint and registers a pointer to the data.
-This operator is only required if the object being serialized is not a pointer and you have a pointer elsewhere to the object that you intend to serialize as well.
-Using this macro allows a serialized pointer to correctly link itself to the serialized data.
-Using SST_SER_AS_PTR
+Note: The SerOption::as_ptr and SerOption::as_ptr_elem options work only for non-pointer data and add both the data to the checkpoint and register pointers to the data.
+These operators are only required if the object being serialized is not a pointer and you have a pointer elsewhere to the object that you intend to serialize as well.
+Using these macros allow a serialized pointer to correctly link itself to the serialized data.
+These options cause the serializer to consume both extra space in the checkpoint and add a (small) overhead during serialization.
+The non-pointer data must serialize before any pointers to the data are serialized, otherwise the deserialized data will not be correct.

 By way of example: